 Browse approved programs, read student evaluations, and learn about petitioning

-Learn the steps for to transfer credit, about passports, visas, budgeting, and how to prepare for your health abroad
+Learn the steps for to transfer credit, about passports, visas, budgeting, and how to prepare for your health while away

-Learn about course approval once abroad, readmission, pre-registration and room draw
+Learn about course approval, pre-registration and room draw

-Stay connected to your study abroad experience and read important information about transcripts
+Stay connected to your study away experience and read important information about transcripts

 You can "attend" the general information meeting right from your dorm room!
-Watch the brief Steps to Study Abroad Prezi and learn the basics of studying abroad at Amherst.
+Watch the brief Steps to Study Away Prezi and learn the basics of studying abroad and domestic study at Amherst.
 Students must watch the Prezi before meeting with an adviser so our conversation is more program-specific.
 Click on the image below to start the Prezi.

 The experience of previous students is invaluable.
 Remember that evaluations represent one student's point of view, which could be different from another's (and yours).
 Evaluations are available here.

 Seniors must petition to study abroad in the first semester of their senior year.
 (Study abroad in the final semester is not permitted.)
-Please see your class dean and the Director of Education Abroad if this is of interest to you.
+Please see your class dean and the Director of the Global Education Office if this is of interest to you.
 Please more about credit implications here.

 Transfer students may also study abroad, but it greatly depends on what other types of experiences you wish to have at Amherst and how much credit you have already transferred to your Amherst degree.
 Please more about credit implications here.